swagnercarena/paltax/README.rst

     $ python main.py --workdir=path/to/model/output/folder --config=path/to/training/configuration

 ``paltax`` comes preloaded with a number of training configuration files which are described in ``paltax/TrainConfigs/README.rst``.
-These training configuration files require input configuration files, examples of which can be found in ``paltax``  comes preloaded with a number of configuration files which are described in ``paltax/InputConfigs/``.
+These training configuration files require input configuration files, examples of which can be found in ``paltax/InputConfigs/``.

 Demos
 -----